 Signs and Symptoms

-High blood pressure -- above 140/90, if your blood pressure was normal before pregnancy -- at least two times within 7 days
+- High blood pressure, at least twice within 7 days -- above 140/90, if your blood pressure was normal before pregnancy

-Sudden weight gain -- more than 2 - 5 pounds in a week
+- Sudden weight gain -- more than 2 to 5 pounds in a week

 What Causes It?

-You may or may not have any symptoms of preeclampsia.
-If you do, you should see your doctor immediately.
+If you have any symptoms of preeclampsia, you should see your doctor immediately.
 Women often find out they have preeclampsia during a routine prenatal checkup that includes a urine test and blood pressure check.

 As you get closer to your delivery date, your doctor may do a non-stress test that checks your baby's heart rate to make sure your baby is getting enough oxygen.